 Or make yourself a cup of coffee and get comfy!

-Scrolling through some of these answers will not only show you some amazing cities for mini breaks to visit but also break down little snippets of what to do and where to go when you are there!
+Scrolling through some of these answers will not only show you some amazing cities for mini breaks but also break down little places of interest in England that you may not have considered.

 Responses listed in no particular order:

 Read on to discover each experts chosen holiday destination and discover why they have picked that place.
 Most of the bloggers have really contributed well and have not only given their preferred holiday spot but all went into excellent detail of what to do and see.

 I'd choose London!
 I love culture, history and museums, and London just has so much of all three, not to mention there's always something to do, from walking in a park to taking in the latest West End performance.
 There are also the greatest number of restaurants, and you can always find a new place to eat in London.
 It's definitely a city you could spend your whole life exploring and never quite see it all!

 Read more about Jessica and Laurence's choice "London Here"

 Monica Stott - "I'd holiday would be the Isles of Scilly!"